 Eric currently works as a Business Analyst in Shoreview, Minnesota, while also averaging 13/8/5 in lunch-break YMCA pickup games.
 Eric studied Math and Statistics from St. Olaf, where he graduated in 2014.
 As a child, Eric dreamed of someday playing in the NBA.
 As an adult, he has settled for working on NBA projects with the Model284 team.
 Eric’s hobby’s include pickup sports, running, and snowboarding.

 Fred West | Contributor

 Fred graduated from St. Olaf in 2017 with a degree in Chemistry and currently works for a startup med-tech company as a Surface Chemist, although he has dreams of one day making the natural progression from chemist to stay at home dad.
 While he may have little to, more accurately, no experience in statistical modeling, he frequently loses more money than he has in his account placing “gut-based” bets on mid-major college basketball and football games.
 Fred likes the idea of hobbies but has yet to stick with one activity long enough to ever actually have one.
 For more background on Fred, see his resume.

 Owen Goodwalt | Analyst

-Owen is currently attending St. Cloud State University and working on a community health degree with a philosophy minor.
-When he isn’t in school, Owen works as a landscaper.
+Owen is currently attending St. Cloud State University where he is studying mass communications and community health.
+When he isn’t in school, Owen works on and landscaping crew.
 At Model 284 Owen contributes to multiple fantasy football projects.
-When he isn’t pretending to be a famous sports analyst, Owen enjoys lifting weights, playing the guitar poorly, and burning his mouth on food he didn’t let cool.
+When he has time off from producing flawless content at Model 284, Owen enjoys lifting weights, playing the guitar poorly, and spending hours looking at Star Wars memes.